x-square/portfolio/sql/25_08_geosocial_ab_testing.md

 | C     | 45-54 | 237       | 90.8          |
 | C     | 55-64 | 62        | 89.1          |
 | C     | 65+   | 14        | 85.1          |

-: Distribution of age group along with age group count and verified rate by group

 ```sql
 -- SQL script for age group distribution and verified rate